Version 2.0 World Tour

-The Version 2.0 World Tour was the second world concert tour cycle by American alternative rock group Garbage, which took the band throughout North America, Europe, South Africa, Asia and Australia in support of its second album Version 2.0.
+The Version 2.0 World Tour was the second world concert tour cycle by American alternative rock group Garbage, promoting their album Version 2.0 across North America, Europe, South Africa, Asia and Australia.

 Garbage performed under the alias Stupid Girl for the first three shows on the tour, referencing their 1996 hit single of the same name.
 The Version 2.0 tour took in headline performances, support performances for Red Hot Chili Peppers and Alanis Morissette, and slots at rock festivals and radio shows around the world.

 A number of notable acts supported Garbage throughout the run of the tour, including Placebo, Moloko, Talvin Singh, Stellar*, Lit, Rasmus, Crystal Method and Laurent Garnier to various reception.

 Itinerary

 Preempting the start of their world tour, Garbage played three shows in the Midwest under the alias 'Stupid Girl'.
 The Version 2.0 tour officially kicked off with club dates starting at San Francisco's Warfield Theatre on May 20, and took the band to a number of key media cities in the United States and Canada.
 Garbage then travelled to Europe to play a number of rock festivals beginning June 1 at Netherlands' Pinkpop and finishing up at Scotland's T in the Park on July 12.
 In between the festivals, Garbage performed some headlining shows in France and the United Kingdom, with support coming from The Crystal Method.
 In August, the band travelled to Japan to perform on the bill at the Fuji Rock Festival, and then back to Scotland to perform at two "warm up" shows at Glasgow's Barrowland Ballroom and then headlining the last night of the Reading Festival.

 Garbage returned to North America on September 17, to start a three-month tour.
 Support came from Girls Against Boys.
 The itinerary took the band from Denver, Colorado up the West Coast as north as Vancouver, British Columbia before routing towards the Southern States.
 Following these dates, the tour moved up the Eastern Seaboard and into Quebec and Ontario, before finishing up in the Midwest on November 28 in Green Bay, Wisconsin.
 During December, Garbage performed at radio shows on both coasts, including KROQ-FM's Almost Acoustic Christmas, and made a visit to Mexico City before wrapping up on December 20 in Detroit, Michigan.